krisdaye/ArgumentParser/README.md

 7.  **Default Values**

 	Optional arguments can be defined to have a default value.
-This will enable the program to run with an optional argument already in place, making it so including the optional argument does not need to be included in the parsed values.
-However, if the optional argument is set then the values are read in, the default value is overwritten with the new value.
+This will enable the program to run with an optional argument already in place.
+This makes it so that an optional argument does not need to be declared then the program runs.
+However,
+	if the optional argument is declared, then the values are read in and the default value is
+	overwritten with the new value.

 8.  **XMLParser**